fatiando/2023-kegs/extended-abstract/README.md

 ### Boule

-Boule is a very thin library that hosts classes for representing geodetic reference ellipsoids for the Earth and also for celestial bodies of the solar system like the Moon, Mars, Venus and Mercury.
+Boule is a very thin library that hosts classes for representing geodetic reference ellipsoids for the Earth and for celestial bodies of the solar system like the Moon, Mars, Venus and Mercury.
 These classes also offer methods to perform coordinate conversions between geodetic and geocentric spherical systems, and to compute the normal gravity